MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab12_FHIR service consent capabilities.md

 ## Exercise 5: Add a Practitioner role in FHIR-Proxy

-To configure Consent Opt-Out, you must create a [FHIR Participant](http://hl7.org/fhir/2020Feb/participant.html) role for the individual (or organization) being blocked from access to a patient's FHIR data.
+To configure Consent Opt-Out, you must create a FHIR Participant (see +++http://hl7.org/fhir/2020Feb/participant.html+++) role for the individual (or organization) being blocked from access to a patient's FHIR data.
 In the real world, you would be associating a FHIR Participant role with a provider, and you would be activating the Consent Resource on behalf of a patient to block said provider from accessing the patient's FHIR records.
 In this exercise, you are going to be assigning a FHIR Participant role to *your own Azure account* – as though you are the provider (i.e., Practitioner/WDT000000003) being blocked from accessing FHIR data owned by Patient/WDT000000001.

-1. [] Review [this information](https://github.com/microsoft/fhir-proxy/blob/main/docs/configuration.md#configuring-participant-authorization-roles-for-users) about configuring FHIR Participant roles for FHIR-Proxy and then return here when finished.
+Review the information at +++https://github.com/microsoft/fhir-proxy/blob/main/docs/configuration.md#configuring-participant-authorization-roles-for-users+++ about configuring FHIR Participant roles for FHIR-Proxy and then return here when finished.

 1. [] Go to **Portal > AAD > Enterprise Applications > [fhir_proxy_app_name] > Users and groups**.